-- Retrieve the access key ID and secret access key for that user in order to authenticate Akeyless with AWS.
+Retrieve the access key ID and secret access key for the new AWS IAM user.
+These credentials are required to authenticate with AWS.

-The minimum required policy for such a user should included the following permissions:
+mode, the minimum required policy for the user should include the following permissions:

 {